rietho/blogdown_website/content/blog/2021-12-22-How-to-setup-you-own-blog-using-blogdown/index.md

 ## Using blogdown

-Blogdown has very handy [bookdown website](TBD) explaining pretty much everything you'll need to know.
+Blogdown has very handy [website](https://bookdown.org/yihui/blogdown/) explaining pretty much everything you'll need to know.
 Blogdown creates a static website for you using the popular static site generator Hugo.

 After reading about blogdown, the first action you're encouraged to take is to decide on a theme.
 The theme will largely determine the look and feel of your site along with which features will be at your disposal.
 You can explore a lot of themes at https://themes.gohugo.io/.
 I personally went for the Hugo Apéro theme ([Github](https://github.com/apreshill/apero), [demo site](https://hugo-apero.netlify.app/)) which was built by [Alison Presmanes Hill](https://www.apreshill.com/) and other contributors evolving afaik around the R community.
 I did so because I liked the modern look and feel and as it was coming with a bunch of useful features like many customisation options.